sveltekitbook

 See also: timeline, spectrum

 The one-sentence hook at the top of every page — what the reader could quote back.
 Distinct from the body, which carries the argument.
-The gesture lives where a pull-quote would sit in print.
+The hook lives where a pull-quote would sit in print.

 See also: page